Table of Contents

 • --commit: the primary git commit SHA produced by this invocation (singular)

-• --evidence: promote a file to a Tier 2 evidence artifact (not allowed for advisory or query mode invocations)
+• --evidence: promote a file to a Tier 2 evidence artifact when the record is evidence-eligible

 The invocation trail is the local audit record written by every governed invocation.
 It provides: